yugr/rust-slides/features/cons/index-checks/README.md

-All info about problems indexing checks.
+All info about problems with indexing checks at runtime.

 # Combining multiple checks not optimized